Uniswap/routing-api/README.md

    mv uniswap-smart-order-router-3.12.4.tgz /tmp
    ```

-2. Go to routing-api root folder, and do a clean install, and run tests:
+2. Go to routing-api root folder, and do a clean install, and run tests (Note: most likely you will have to manually edit the package hash in package-lock.json):

    ```
    npm cache clean -f